ska-telescope/ska-ser-infra-machinery/README.md

 TF_HTTP_PASSWORD="<user-token>"
 ```

-Follow this [link](https://docs.gitlab.com/ee/user/profile/personal_access_tokens.html#create-a-personal-access-token) to create the Gitlab User token with the API scope.
+Follow this [link](https://docs.gitlab.com/ee/user/profile/personal_access_tokens.html#create-a-personal-access-token) to create the Gitlab User token with the **API scope**.
 If this variable is empty, the Makefile targets will not run for security reasons.

 ### Other important variables